Barma-lej/landroid-card/.github/ISSUE_TEMPLATE/bug_report.md

 title: ''
 labels: bug
 assignees: ''
 ---

 ## **Before submitting a bug**

 [ ] I updated to the latest version available
-[ ] I cleared the cache of my browser
+[ ] I cleared the cache of my browser.
+[See here](https://github.com/Barma-lej/landroid-card/issues/3#issuecomment-1176298240)

 ## **Describe the bug**